likebike/PyHPy/README.txt

 ".htaccess", which IS published.
 Those are most of the rules, but to see all the rules in detail, read ~/Makefile.py.

 Publish your work to dev.nomake.org by running 'make' in ~/.
+Or, if you're in a hurry, you can use 'make fast', which will skip ACL synchronization.

 When you're happy with the result, publish your work to nomake.org by running 'make prod' in ~/.